dd32/td-gh-ex/README.txt

 Changelog:
 ---------------------------------------------------

+1.3.1
+- Localization: Italian has been updated to 1.3.
+- Fix: The new exclude pages/categories feature had some errors.
 1.3
 - New: It's now possible to hide comments completely, including the Comments section and the buttons, if comments are disabled for posts or pages.
 - New: You can now exclude pages and categories from both header menus.
 It's pretty basic right now due a number of limitations imposed by the default WordPress functions.
 Therefore, the admin currently doesn't show any hierarchy information, but it should suffice for most purposes for now.